 In early 2020 Ana Iti purchased a number of back-issue pages of Te Pipiwharauroa: he kupu whakamarama, a reo Māori newspaper in circulation between 1899 and 1913.
 Over the winter and during Tāmaki Makaurau’s two Covid-lockdown periods, Iti spent time with these texts, piecing together each kupu (word) line by line, mainly using Google Translate.
 Kimihia te āhua, the billboard series’ title, refers to processes of translation, and more generally to the reader’s search for meaning, for a specific ‘shape’, tone or form, in order to navigate a text which is new to them.

-Ana Iti (Te Rarawa) is based in Te-Whanganui-a-Tara, where she recently completed a MFA at Toi Rauwhārangi Massey University Wellington.
-Recent exhibitions include Strands, The Dowse Art Museum, Lower Hutt (2019); Māori Moving Image: An Open Archive, The Christchurch Art Gallery Te Puna o Waiwhetū, Ōtautahi (2019); The earth looks upon us /Ko Papatūānuku te matua o te tangata, Adam Art Gallery, Te-Whanganui-a-Tara (2018).
+Ana Iti (Te Rarawa) is based in Te Whanganui-a-Tara, where she recently completed a Master of Fine Arts at Toi Rauwhārangi Massey University Wellington.
+Recent exhibitions include Strands, The Dowse Art Museum, Lower Hutt (2019); Māori Moving Image: An Open Archive, The Christchurch Art Gallery Te Puna o Waiwhetū, Ōtautahi (2019); The earth looks upon us /Ko Papatūānuku te matua o te tangata, Adam Art Gallery, Te Whanganui-a-Tara (2018).

 This is also a call